Special offer

 Where does adhocracy fit into organisational culture?

-To see what sets adhocracy apart and help you decide if it’s the right choice for you, let’s review three other, prominent organisational styles.
+To identify what sets adhocracy apart and help you decide if it’s the right choice for you, you may want to examine the three other prominent organisational styles.
+These styles are types of organisational cultures and form part of the broader corporate culture landscape.

 1. Clan culture